 How to Use the NHTSA Search Tool

 The NHTSA has a vehicle search tool where you can enter your VIN and see all recalls going back 15 years.
 The tool will only show un-repaired recalls, none that have been fixed.
 You will also not see any international vehicles listed there.
 The NHTSA also offers email alerts that you can sign up for on your car so that if in the future any recalls are issued, you will hear it about it.

 Other Ways to Find Out About Recalls

 The internet also offers online database portals with information to help you find out about recalls.
-If you are buying a used car, before you plunk down your hard-earned cash, you may want to pull a vehicle history report to see if it has been in any accidents and if all the open recalls have been completed on it.
+If you are buying a used car, before you plunk down your hard-earned cash, you may want to pull a VIN check report to see if it has been in any accidents and if all the open recalls have been completed on it.

 What to Do if Your Dealer Won’t Fix the Recall

 If you take your car in to have a recall fixed and the dealer won’t help you or wants to charge you for the repairs, you have some legal recourse.
 First, take your issue to the general manager.
 If he or she still won’t help you, contact the car manufacturer directly and file a complaint.
 If you received a recall notification, there should be an 800-number and an address to contact them through.

 If you cannot get satisfaction that way, take your case to the NHTSA.
 This federal agency is the bottom line when it comes to recalls.
 They have a complaint form you can use to report the dealer and/or manufacturer who wouldn’t help you.